rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 ```

 Please, take care that way we can provide options to compiler is changed since the article we wrote on context receivers (see [Kotlin Context Receivers: A Comprehensive Guide ](https://blog.rockthejvm.com/kotlin-context-receivers/) for further details).

-By the way, in the appendix you can find the full `build.gradle.kts` file.

 Once we set up the project, we need some useful use case to test since this article will focus on testing the Raise DSL.
 We'll take a common example.
 We want to create some _business logic_ to create a stocks' portfolio for a user.
 Initially, we want to create a empty portfolio for the user, adding some initial amount of money.
 We can model the use case as follows: